 2. Challenge Assumptions

-Forming a consensus reality, in other words, understanding where everyone is coming from, gets you only part way to creative strategic dialog.
+Forming a consensus reality, in other words, understanding where everyone is coming from, only moves organizations partway to creative strategic dialog.
 Scenarios take the next step by creating a non-political environment for challenging assumptions and biases that might otherwise make it into the plan unnoticed.
 Using scenarios, individuals can see common issues and opportunities from new perspectives.